andrewgull/HeteroR/README.md

 ### Running the workflows
 Once you have installed snakemake and downloaded the data (and built the containers), you can run the workflows.

 Execution of the workflows is governed by the configuration files in the `configs` directory.
-The main `config.yaml` defines which workflow to run and where to find the container files.
+The main [config.yaml](config/config.yaml) defines which workflow to run and where to find the data and container images.

+You will need to edit this file to point to the location of the raw sequencing data.

 To run the assembly pipeline, use this command: